Biography

 Since 2000 Kaye has focused on teaching.
 She became Head of Strings for Ealing Music Service then gained her PGCE and became a classroom Music teacher.
 She was Head of Music for Gumley House Convent School for Girls, in Isleworth, West London from 2011 – 2018 and gained a Masters degree in Education in 2014.
 Her dissertation investigated the benefits of Dalcroze teaching for Year 7 students.

 Her interest in Dalcroze Eurhythmics began in 2008 and she gained her Certificate in Dalcroze Eurhythmics in 2012 and her Licence in Dalcroze Eurhythmics in February 2018.
-In April 2019 she was accepted to study for the highest qualification in Dalcroze Eurhythmics, the Diplôme Supérieur, and moved to Geneva in September 2019 as a full-time student for the academic year.

 In December 2021 Kaye completed the exams for the Diplôme Supérieur and graduated in June 2022.
 This is the top level in the method and Kaye is one of only five people in the UK to currently hold the qualification.

-Kaye has taught regularly on the intensive Professional Certificate Course, which qualifies students to become Dalcroze teachers.
-She performed with the London Dalcroze Plastique Ensemble at the First International Conference of Dalcroze Studies and as a soloist at the Second International Conference held in Vienna.
-She gave a paper at the Third International Conference of Dalcroze Studies in Quebec City, Canada and another paper at the Fifth International Conference of Dalcroze Studies (ICDS5) held online in October 2021.
-She will be giving a paper at ICDS6 this August at Carnegie Mellon University, Pittsburgh, USA.
+She performed with the London Dalcroze Plastique Ensemble at the First International Conference of Dalcroze Studies (ICDS1) and as a soloist at the Second International Conference (ICDS2) held in Vienna.
+She gave a paper at the Third International Conference of Dalcroze Studies (ICDS3) in Quebec City, Canada and a paper at the Fifth International Conference of Dalcroze Studies (ICDS5) held online in October 2021.
+She gave a paper on How to increase adult participation in Dalcroze Eurhythmics at ICDS6 in August 2023 at Carnegie Mellon University, Pittsburgh, USA.
+She performed in a Plastique on the topic of Building Bridges at the ICDS7 in Luxembourg and also co-delivered a workshop.

 She believes passionately that Dalcroze Eurhythmics is necessary for a complete musical education.